RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 ## Participating Clusters

-If the CRDB topology needs to change, you can add and remove Participating Clusters of a CRDB.
+You can add and remove participating clusters of a CRDB to change the CRDB topology.
-Use the Participating Clusters list to manage the changes to CRDB topology in the UI.
+Use the participating clusters list to manage the changes to CRDB topology in the UI.
-You can make one or more changes at any one time to the Participating Cluster list.
+You can make multiple changes at once to the Participating Cluster list.
 The changes you make to the list are committed when the database configuration is saved.

 ![pasted-image-0-1](/images/rs/pasted-image-0-1.png?width=1534&height=233)

-When adding new Participating Clusters, a CRDB requires that all existing participating clusters are online and in a syncing state.
-If you need to remove one or more offline Participating Clusters, all remaining Participating Clusters need to be online and in a syncing state.
+All of the existing participating clusters must be online and in a syncing state when you add new participating clusters.

-After any new Participating Clusters are added to an existing CRDB, the new CRDB instance does allow connections and read operations, however it does not allow write operations until it catches up to the syncing state.
+After you add new participating clusters to an existing CRDB, the new CRDB instance can accept connections and read operations.

-It is recommended that removals are done when all Participating Clusters of the CRDB are online.
-However it is possible to remove offline Participating Clusters using forced removal.
-Participating Cluster removed forcefully may later resurrect back to life.
-However the forcefully removed Participating Cluster will be out of date on CRDB membership.
-Even though, it still thinks it is part of the CRDBonce a Participating Cluster is removed, all updates received by remaining CRDB Instances from the removed CRDB instance, are rejected.
+The new instance does not accept write operations until it is in the syncing state.

+All of the existing participating clusters must be online and in a syncing state when you remove an online participating clusters.
+If you must remove offline participating clusters, you can do this with forced removal.
+If a participating cluster that was removed forcefully returns attempts to re-join the cluster, it will have an out of date on CRDB membership.
+The joined participating clusters reject updates sent from the removed participating cluster.

 ## TLS Authentication and Encryption

 To prevent unauthorized access to your data, you can configure RS to secure communications with TLS protocol (the more secure successor to SSL).
 When you create CRDBs, you can specify TLS in two ways:

 1. [Require TLS for All Communications]({{< relref "/rs/administering/designing-production/security/tls-configuration.md#configuring-tls-for-replica-of-communication-only-on-the-source-database" >}}) -
     This configures the CRDB to support TLS for both data access operations performed